 An uninterrupted and reliable energy supply is critical for society to function.
 With planned preventive maintenance and condition monitoring, we ensure that our power plants operate reliably to produce the electricity and heat customers need.

 We measure the availability of our CHP and hydropower plants with an energy availability indicator.
-It is calculated by dividing the power plant’s actual production by the theoretical maximum production in the period under review.
-The planned maintenance outages do not affect availability.
-However, if an outage of a CHP plant is longer than planned, this is considered an interruption, which decreases the availability.
-The average energy availability of our CHP plants in 2015 was 96.4% (2014: 94.7%); the target was 95%.
+Energy availability is calculated by dividing the power plant’s actual production in the period under review by the theoretical maximum production.
+The energy availability of our CHP plants in 2016 was, on average, 97.4% (2015: 96.4%); the target was 95%.

 The energy availability of our hydropower plants was 98.7% (2015: 99.2%).